SciRooPlot/SciRooPlot/README.md

 Please feel free to open an issue to discuss an idea or submit a pull request.

 ## 🛠️ Installation
-SciRooPlot works on Linux and macOS and can be installed in three ways.
+SciRooPlot works on both Linux and macOS.
+It can be installed either via the package managers homebrew and conda, or using the SciRooPlot installer.
+The latter requires that [ROOT](https://github.com/root-project/root) and [Boost](https://www.boost.org/) are installed on your system.

 After installation, source the provided SciRooPlot environment script to enable all features.
 Once loaded, the `srp` and `plot` commands are available in your terminal.

-For convenience, you can add the source command to your shell startup file (for example, `~/.bashrc` or `~/.zshrc`) to load SciRooPlot automatically in new shell sessions.
+For convenience, you can add the source command to your shell startup file (for example `~/.bashrc` or `~/.zshrc`) to load SciRooPlot automatically in new shell sessions.

 ### Homebrew
 ```bash